orq-ai/orq-python/readme.md

 - <code>client.deployments.<a href="https://github.com/orquestadev/orquesta-python/blob/main/orquesta_sdk/api_resources/deployments.ts#L306">get_config</a>({ ...params }) -> `DeploymentConfig`</code>
 - <code>client.deployments.<a href="https://github.com/orquestadev/orquesta-python/blob/orquesta_sdk/api_resources/deployments.ts#L325">invoke</a>({ ...params }) -> `Deployment` </code>
 - <code>client.deployments.<a href="https://github.com/orquestadev/orquesta-python/blob/orquesta_sdk/api_resources/deployments.ts#L359">invoke_with_stream</a>({ ...params }) -> `Generator[Deployment, Any, None]` </code>

-# Examples

-You can find more examples in the notebooks folder.
-In there we cover how to use the SDK in different scenarios to handle `text` models, `image` models and `tool calling`.